apache/cloudstack-documentation/source/adminguide/systemvm.rst

 It is possible to add extra validation for the console proxy authentication, with the following configurations:

-- ‘consoleproxy.extra.security.header.enabled’: Enable/disable extra security
+- ‘consoleproxy.extra.security.validation.enabled’: Enable/disable extra security
-  validation for console proxy using client header
+  validation for console proxy using a token
-- ‘consoleproxy.extra.security.header.name’: A client header for extra security validation when using the console proxy

-When ‘consoleproxy.extra.security.header.enabled’ is true, then CloudStack checks the ‘createConsoleEndpoint’ API request for the header with name set on the configuration ‘consoleproxy.extra.security.header.name’.
-In case the header is found, the header name and its value are set as part of the parameters sent to the console proxy via the encrypted token.
-Once a connection to the console proxy server is attempted, the server will check for this header and its value on the websocket upgrade request.
-If the upgrade request contains the header matching the header name passed via parameters and its value matches the value passed via parameters, then the authentication is successful.
+- When ‘consoleproxy.extra.security.validation.enabled’ is true: then CloudStack requests the ‘token’ parameter to the ‘createConsoleEndpoint’ API.
+The console URL retrieved on the API response includes an ‘extra’ parameter for users validation on the console proxy.

+   - When the console proxy receives a request including the ‘extra’ parameter it will decode the ‘token’ parameter and uses the original token to compare it with the ‘extra’ token.
+Only in case both matches, then the console access is allowed.

+- When ‘consoleproxy.extra.security.validation.enabled’ is false: then CloudStack does not require a token for validation.

 It is also possible to change the VNC server port by the global setting:

 - novnc.console.port: The listen port for noVNC server

+The websocket port is passed as a boot argument to the console proxy and the management server decides between the secure or unsecure port (8443 or 8080) when setting the boot arguments for the CPVM.

+- The secure port 8443 is sent as a boot argument when:

+   - The setting ‘consoleproxy.sslEnabled’ is true

+   - The setting ‘consoleproxy.url.domain’ is not empty

+   - There is a record on the ‘keystore’ database with name ‘CPVMCertificate’

+- In any other case, then the port 8080 is selected

-Administrators must ensure a new console proxy VM is recreated after changing the value of this setting.
-Once the console proxy VM is recreated, the new VNC server port will be passed as the websocket traffic port.
-The console proxy VM startup will also ensure a new iptable rule is added for the new VNC port, allowing the traffic on it
+Administrators must ensure a new console proxy VM is recreated after changing the value of any of the settings.
+Once the console proxy VM is recreated, the new VNC server port will be used as the websocket traffic port.
+The console proxy VM startup will also ensure a new iptable rule is added for the new VNC port, allowing the traffic on it.

 Using a SSL Certificate for the Console Proxy